 Necessity is the mother of invention, as they say.
 In the case of the Bushwheel, it was necessity coupled with that insatiable draw to those far places unreachable but by air.
 That's what the original inventors of the Alaskan Bushwheel gave the bush flying community:

-Today Airframes Alaska tire builders handcraft every single Bushwheel at our hangar shop 25 miles north of Anchorage in Chugiak, Alaska.
+Today Airframes Alaska tire builders handcraft every single Bushwheel at our new manufacturing facility just 60 miles north of Anchorage in Palmer, Alaska.

 Proudly handcrafted in Alaska.
 Proven by bush pilots the world over.